Curaçao Slave Revolt of 1795

-The Curaçao Slave Revolt of 1795 was a slave revolt in the Dutch colony of Curaçao, led by the enslaved man Tula.
+The Curaçao Slave Revolt of 1795 was a slave revolt in the Dutch colony of Curaçao, led by the enslaved man Tula (Toela in a contemporary Dutch report).
 It resulted in a month-long conflict on the island between escapees and the colonial government.
 Tula was aware of the Haitian Revolution that had resulted in freedom for the enslaved in Haiti.
 He argued that, since the European Netherlands was now under French occupation as a sister republic, the slaves on Curaçao should get their freedom as well.

 Revolt

 At the 1789 census, Curaçao had 20,988 inhabitants of which 4,410 were white, 3,714 were free people of color, and 12,864 enslaved people.
 On the morning of 17 August 1795, Tula led an uprising of 40 to 50 people at the Knip plantation of Caspar Lodewijk van Uytrecht in Bandabou.
 The slaves had been preparing the insurrection for some weeks.
 They met on the square of the plantation and informed van Utrecht they would no longer be his slaves.
 He told them to present their complaints to the lieutenant governor at Fort Amsterdam.
 They left and went from Knip to Lagún, where they freed 22 people from jail.

 From Lagún, the liberators went to the sugar plantation of Santa Cruz, where they were joined by more rebels under Bastian Karpata.
 Tula then led the liberated people from farm to farm, freeing more people.
 The slave owners had now retreated to the city, leaving their plantations unprotected.
 At the same time, a confederate French slave, Louis Mercier, led another group of freed people to Santa Cruz, where he took the commandant, van der Grijp, and ten of his mixed-race soldiers as prisoners.
 Mercier also attacked Knip, where he freed more people and took some weapons.
 He then rejoined Tula, locating him by following the trail of destruction he had left behind.